Borrowed Bites

 This Raspberry Cheesecake Recipe is anything but average!
 A buttery graham cracker base, creamy filling, and a swirl of raspberry sauce come together before getting baked to perfection.
 With detailed, easy-to-follow instructions, you'll have this showstopper ready without the hassle of a water bath!
 Finish it off with a fresh and tangy raspberry sauce for a very special dessert!

-Over the years, we’ve mastered every kind of cheesecake recipe - mini cheesecakes, no-bake cheesecakes, and even cheesecake bars!
+Over the years, we've mastered all kinds of Cheesecake Recipes - mini cheesecakes, no-bake cheesecakes, and even cheesecake bars!

 Cheesecakes are kinda our thing around here!
 Not only are they delicious, but they're also super easy to serve to a crowd.
 We already have a fan-favorite White Chocolate Raspberry Cheesecake with an Oreo crust, but what if you're craving that classic raspberry flavor?
 That's how this raspberry cheesecake came to be.